cloudership/infra_tf_apps/README.md

-# Infrastructure for apps
+# IaC for apps on the Showcase Platform

-All infrastructure for applications is held here, e.g. buckets, IAM roles, queues, etc.
+This project contains AWS resources for apps deployed to the [Showcase Platform](https://github.com/cloudership/infra_management), e.g. buckets, IAM roles, queues, etc.